Dustyroom/flat-kit-doc/index.md

 Below are the instructions on how to import Flat Kit.

 - **Step 1.** It's advised that you imported Flat Kit from Unity Package Manager.
 Go to Window ▶︎ Package Manager.
 On the top left find the My Assets drop down menu.
 You'll find Flat Kit among your assets.
 Choose the version you'd like to import.
 Click Import.
 - **Step 2.** Choose which version of Flat Kit to import.
 If your project is in URP - select [Render Pipeline] Universal (URP).unitypackage.
 If your project is in Built-In RP, choose [Render Pipeline] Built-In.unitypackage.
 Click Import.
 You can re-import any of the versions anytime.
 The latest imported version overwrites the previously installed one.
+If you don't see this step, see the note below.
 - **Step 3.** Once imported, go to Project tab ▶︎ Assets ▶︎ Flat Kit.
 You'll find the Flat Kit unitypackage file of your preferred RP.
 Double-click it.
 - **Step 4.** Pick what contents of Flat Kit would you like to get unpacked.
 Click Import.
 You can import anything at any time while working on your project.
 - **Step 5.** Navigate to _Project Settings_ -> _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
 Please, do this in _Quality_ tab's _Rendering_ field as well.
 This Example Settings file comes with Flat Kit.
 If you are using your settings file insead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.

-Please, note, if you don't see _step 2_ while importing, or URP unitypackage is missing, try cleanig the Unity Package Manager cache and import / update Flat Kit after that.
+NOTE.
+If you don't see _step 2_ while importing, or URP unitypackage is missing, try cleanig the Unity Package Manager cache and import / update Flat Kit after that.
 The cache files can be found here:
 _Mac OS:_ ~/Library/Unity/Asset Store-5.x
 _Windows:_ C:\Users\accountName\AppData\Roaming\Unity\Asset Store-5.x